Credit: @newyorksherpa on Instagram

 Credit: @howjudiofyou on Instagram

-This fully restored 1930s diner is newly opened and ready to serve.
+This 1930s diner was fully restored in 2017, but still serves up delicious breakfasts and lunches.
 Mahogany trim, a barrel-vaulted ceiling, and walls made of porcelain enamel create a cozy, upscale atmosphere, while hearty diner favorites like poutine with fresh cheese curds, and biscuits and gravy satisfy any appetite.

 What to order: The meatloaf melt with muenster, red onion, spicy thousand island dressing, on a sourdough bun.
 Or the Chicken n’ Donuts when it’s on the menu!